civican/legisinfo/44-1/bills/C-48/bill_text.md

 ### Section 4

-  **(1)** Subsections (2) to (4) apply if Bill S-205, introduced in the 1st session of the 44th Parliament and entitled `An Act to amend the Criminal Code and to make consequential amendments to another Act (interim release and domestic violence recognizance orders)` (in this section referred to as the "other Act"), receives royal assent.
+  **(1)** Subsections (2) and (3) apply if Bill S-205, introduced in the 1st session of the 44th Parliament and entitled `An Act to amend the Criminal Code and to make consequential amendments to another Act (interim release and domestic violence recognizance orders)` (in this section referred to as the "other Act"), receives royal assent.

   **(2)** If subsection `1`(4) of this Act comes into force before subsection 1(3) of the other Act, then that subsection 1(3) is repealed.